ProAgileAB/actions-calculations-data-kata/README.md

 Exercise 0
-- how would you unit test the total shopping cart price computation?
+- what is hard with unit testing the total price computation?
-- what is hard with doing it?
 - how would you do it?

 Exercise 1